-- Grammars must be defined inline with the MRCP DEFINE-GRAMMAR request, as the TTY engine does not have a fetching module - Only simple DTMF-style XML grammars are supported currently. - URI references using rules are not supported (i.e., URI in the form of http://<grammar name>#<rulename>) - External rule references inside the grammar are not supported - The grammar matcher class does not perform DTD validation on the grammar - The TDD/TTY engine does not support lexicon definitions or references; - The TDD/TTY engine supports only characters that can be defined in the standard baudot encoding - The VoiceGenie Platform supports both per-utterance and per-call ASR sessions.
-The TDD/TTY engines supports only the per-call mode.
+- Grammars must be defined inline with the MRCP DEFINE-GRAMMAR request, as the TTY engine does not have a fetching module. - Only simple DTMF-style XML grammars are supported currently. - URI references using rules are not supported (i.e., URI in the form of http://<grammar name>#<rulename>). - External rule references inside the grammar are not supported. - The grammar matcher class does not perform DTD validation on the grammar. - The TDD/TTY engine does not support lexicon definitions or references. - The TDD/TTY engine supports only characters that can be defined in the standard baudot encoding.
+This encoding does not distinguish between letter cases and only the upper-case letters are accepted. - The VoiceGenie Platform supports both per-utterance and per-call ASR sessions.
+The TDD/TTY engine supports only the per-call mode.
 TTY phones do not send FIGS & LTRS mode information with each character, so mode information will be lost in a per-utterance scenario.
 For FIGS mode (0-9 and space only), both per-call and per-utterance modes are supported. - Sometimes when the user barges in, the TDD device will still display the remainder of the prompt.
-This is due to buffering of received TDD audio prior to display - The recognition performance is known to degrade as the TDD input length increases, especially if the user enters a long series of TDD inputs.
+This is due to buffering of received TDD audio prior to display. - The recognition performance is known to degrade as the TDD input length increases, especially if the user enters a long series of TDD inputs.